 A variety of methods that restore cells inside cartilage have been used in younger people with osteoarthritis (often caused by an injury) to help heal small defects in cartilage.
 However, such methods have not yet proved valuable when cartilage defects are extensive, as commonly occurs in older people.

-Last full review/revision February 2008 by Roy D. Altman, MD
+Last full review/revision May 2013 by Roy D. Altman, MD